 You’ll also be able to view how much time is estimated before completion for each task by the freelancer.

-This way, your team will feel more in control with their workload considering you’ll all know how much time you have left to tackle your tasks and finish everything.
+This way, your team will feel more in control of their workload – considering you’ll all know how much time you have left to tackle your tasks and finish everything.

 If any aspect of the project is lagging, you’ll know beforehand to contact the freelancer, inquire for a report on the issues he or she is experiencing, and then discuss possible solutions together.

-In order to have people track their time properly, add freelancer and rest of the team to their projects, assign them with tasks, define a daily target in terms of hours spent working, and let them track time on tasks in real time, or add time manually on tasks they’ve spent working that day.
+In order to have people track their time properly, add the freelancer and the rest of the team to their projects, assign them with tasks, define a daily target in terms of hours spent working, and let them track time on tasks in real-time, or add time manually on tasks they’ve spent working that day.

 Later on, when the project nears its milestones or final deadline, you’ll be able to view, analyze, and generate your own Reports that show your teams progress – branding these reports with your company’s personal logo, before sending them to the client, is also a nice touch.

 As an alternative, you can instruct your freelancers to enter time in a classical timesheet and send out their filled-out timesheets in regular intervals, so that you can analyze their project progress and identify potential and current problems the management needs to address.

 If you find the timesheet method to be the most efficient method to track your freelancer’s progress, you can also check out our free timesheet templates, our free time card calculator, and our guide on How to create an Excel timesheet template (with formulas).

 To streamline your management efforts, it’d be best if you were to combine your time tracker with a project management tool – here are some efficient tools you can include to your management system:

 Trello is a Kanban-based project management tool with a simple concept: